If you were a member during 2014 please RENEW on-line here

-The English championships consists of six races, two at each distance, short, medium and long.
+The Senior English championships consists of six races, two at each distance, short, medium and long.
 A runners best four races at least one at each distance are given points which are totted up to decide the the winners.
 There are championships for women, men, veterans and team.
 There is also a British relay championship.
 There is a six race English Junior Championship for U12 - U18 competitors, with the best four scores to count.
 The races incorporate a club championship, and there are non-scoring races at each round for U8 and U10 runners.

 At the end of each season we hold an annual dinner and the presentation of championship awards.
 Speeches are kept to a minimum, something which can not be said for the eating and drinking, fortunately.